-This is a multicentre, open-label, cohort study with a single group of patients.
-The study is a plug-in to the pivotal study, DNDiFEX004.
+This is an open-label, multicentre, Phase II/III study.
+The study will be a plug-in to the pivotal study, DNDiFEX004, and will be performed at the same sites.

-4. Selection of Patient Population
+4. Selection of Study Population

-To be included in the study, patients must fulfil all of the inclusion criteria and none of the exclusion criteria.
+To be eligible for inclusion in the study, patients must fulfil all of the inclusion criteria and none of the exclusion criteria.